 One of the drawbacks of genome editing is that there are growing concerns about mutations and off-target effects.
-This is often caused by the enzyme targeting genomic sites that have a sequence similar to the target site.
-Similarly, mutations at the chromosome level can occur when genes are altered, which has hindered clinical trials of gene therapy for cancer and even resulted in the deaths of patients undergoing treatment for muscular dystrophy.
+The enzyme frequently causes this by targeting genomic sites with a sequence similar to the target site.
+In the same way, changing genes can cause mutations at the chromosome level.
+This has slowed down clinical trials of gene therapy for cancer and even killed people who were getting treatment for muscular dystrophy.
 The group hypothesised that current editing protocols that use Cas9 cause excessive DNA cleavage, resulting in some of the mutations.

-To test this hypothesis, a group consisting of Assistant Professor Masaki Kawamata at Kyushu University and Professor Hiroshi Suzuki at the Nagoya University Graduate School of Medicine constructed a system called “AIMS” in mouse cells, which evaluated the activity of Cas9 separately for each chromosome.
+To test this idea, Assistant Professor Masaki Kawamata from Kyushu University and Professor Hiroshi Suzuki from Nagoya University Graduate School of Medicine built a system in mouse cells called “AIMS” that checked the activity of Cas9 for each chromosome separately.
 Their results showed that the commonly used method was associated with very high editing activity.
 They determined that this high activity was causing some unwanted side effects, so they searched for gRNA modification methods that could suppress it.
-They found that an extra cytosine extension to the 5′ end of the gRNA was effective as a “safeguard” for the overactivity and allowed control over DNA cleavage.
-They called this fine-tuning system ‘safeguard gRNA’ ([C]gRNA).”
+They discovered that adding an extra cytosine to the 5′ end of the gRNA worked as a “safeguard” against the overactivity and let them control the cutting of DNA.
+They called this fine-tuning system “safeguard gRNA” ([C]gRNA).

 Their results were striking.
-Using their new technique, off-target effects and cytotoxicity were reduced, the efficiency of single-allele selective editing was increased, and the efficiency of homology-directed repair, the most commonly employed mechanism for DNA double-strand break repair, was enhanced.
+With their new method, they were able to reduce off-target effects and cytotoxicity while increasing the effectiveness of single-allele selective editing and homology-directed repair, which is the most common way to fix DNA double-strand breaks.

-The team also constructed the first mathematical model of the correlation between various genome-editing patterns and Cas9 activity, which would enable the user to simulate the results of genome editing in an entire cell population.
+The team also made the first mathematical model of the relationship between different genome-editing patterns and Cas9 activity.
+This model would let someone simulate what would happen if genome editing was done to a whole population of cells.
 This breakthrough would allow researchers to determine the Cas9 activity that maximises efficiency, reducing the enormous costs and labour required.

 “We established a new genome editing platform that can maximise the desired editing efficiency by developing activity-regulating [C]gRNAs with appropriate Cas9 activity.
 Furthermore, we found that ‘safeguard gRNA’ can be applied to various CRISPR tools that require gRNAs by regulating their activities, such as those using Cas12a, which has a different DNA cleavage mechanism,” said Professor Suzuki.
 “For techniques that use Cas9 to activate or repress genes of interest, such as CRISPR activation and CRISPR interference, excessive induction or suppression of gene expression may be not useful and even harmful to cells.
 Controlling expression levels by [C]gRNA is an important technology that can be used for various applications, including the implementation of precise gene therapy.”